christoph-frick/vdecl/README.rst

         WATCH=examples java -jar build/libs/vdecl.jar

-Open your browser at http://localhost:8080.
+Open your browser at http://localhost:9080 (or use `SERVER_PORT=8080` to start on some other port.
 You will see a list of all the files in that directory.
 Either select one file or click the button above the list to watch for any change.

 .. image:: doc/img/vdecl-in-action.gif